 I can’t remember the last time I was this excited about a restaurant.
 The Stockyards Smokehouse & Larder or Stockyards for short, has quickly become my new favourite place to eat.
 And it’s not even Chinese food!

-I noticed Stockyards right away when we moved back to this area , but sadly, even though it’s only a short four-minute walk from home, it wasn’t until that I first gave it a shot.
+I noticed Stockyards right away when we moved back to this area in April, but for whatever reason, even though it’s only a short four-minute walk from home, it wasn’t until mid-September that I first gave it a shot.

 All the food is prepared from their open grill area (though they do have a kitchen in the back, and I suspect additional food prep space downstairs).
-I was lucky my first of couple visits that I always got a seat at the counter/bar in front of the grill, which is an experience I very much like — watching the cooks prepare the food right in front of me.
+I was lucky on my first of couple of visits that I always got a seat at the counter/bar in front of the grill, which is an experience I very much like: watching the cooks prepare the food right in front of me.
 I can’t imagine what it’s like to be seated at the front window with all those people coming in and out and crowding the front entrance.
-They do have some other seating as well, but now that I’ve gotten so used to it, I prefer to wait for a seat at "the bar" however long it takes, than to sit anywhere else.
+They do have some other seating as well, but now that I’ve gotten so used to it, I prefer to wait for a seat “at the bar” however long it takes, than to sit anywhere else.

-The wait staff at Stockyards are always on top of things though, so everything runs very smooth.
-Immediately after being seated they’re quick to bring you ice cold water while you look over the menu. it’s not a huge menu so they know it inside and out.
-They’re knowledgeable, helpful and overall very pleasant and don’t hesitate to offer up their recommendations or personal favourites.
+The wait staff at Stockyards are always on top of things though, so everything runs very smoothly.
+Immediately after being seated they’re quick to bring you ice cold water in a metal cup while you look over the menu.
+It’s not a huge menu so they know it inside and out.
+They’re knowledgeable, helpful and overall very pleasant and they don’t hesitate to offer up their recommendations or personal favourites.
 The whole process — from getting you seated, taking your order, getting your drinks, bringing your food, to periodically checking up on you throughout your meal — runs without a hitch, like a well-oiled machine.

 Apart from their Homemade Iced Tea Infused With Ginger ($4), which is delicious, they also feature Boylan’s sodas made with cane sugar, natural flavours and ingredients you can actually pronounce.
 All very good.